Next course 8.2.2027–12.4.2028

 Methods of behaviour change and application of interventions, 10 ECTS (80 hours in total, of which 32 hours of contact teaching and 48 hours of online teaching)

-Final Thesis project and supervision, 10 ECTS (80 hours in total, of which 48 hours of contact teaching and 32 hours of online teaching.
+Final Thesis Project and Supervision, 10 ECTS (80 hours in total, of which 48 hours of contact teaching and 32 hours of online teaching)

 Upon completion of the programme, you will be able to evaluate and select appropriate training methods for a variety of situations using relevant analytical frameworks.
 You will understand the strengths and applications of different approaches to behaviour change in both animals and humans.